captionpoint/captionpoint-plays/THE-LUCKIEST.md

 Why have you never smoked weed?
 ---
 ## PETER:
-I...
+I have never smoked weed
 ---
-Have never smoked weed
+because there are a lot of people in my life
 ---
-because I...
----
-There are some people in my life
----
 who Were High?
 ---
-A lot?
+A lot
 ---
-And so
----
-I don’t want to be.
+And I don’t want to be.
----
 ---
 ## LISSETTE:
 But you drink.